qualiaMachine/deep-learning-intro/_episodes/02-keras.md

 sns.pairplot(penguins, hue="species")
 ~~~
 {:.language-python}
-![Pair plot showing the separability of the three species of penguin][pairplot]
+![Pair plot showing the separability of the three species of penguin for combinations of dataset attributes][pairplot]

 > ## Pairplot
 >